ILRC will work with businesses to make them more accessible and welcoming to people with disabilities.

 Telecommunications Access Program for Telephone (TAP-T)

-Provided in partnership with Missouri Assistive Technology the TAP-T Program provides access to basic voice telephone calling for individuals with all types of disabilities through the delivery of adaptive telephone equipment.
-To be eligible:
+TAP-T provides access to basic telephone calling for individuals with all types of disabilities through the delivery of adaptive telephone equipment.
+Learn more about TAP for Telephone here

-Other programs and services may be provided upon request.
+Other programs and services may be provided upon request dependent on staffing and funding availability.